 default_group_description_index: specifies the index of the sample group description entry which applies to all samples in the track for which no sample to group mapping is provided through a SampleToGroupBox with the same value of grouping_type.
 For version strictly less than 2, this field is not coded and file readers shall behave as if the field had been coded with a value of zero.
-A value of zero indicates that no default mapping for samples to a group description entry for this grouping_type is provided.
+A value of zero, when all_entries_per_default is not set, indicates that no default mapping for samples to a group description entry for this grouping_type is provided, and when all_entries_per_default is set, that all the sample group description entries are mapped per default.

 NOTE 1 When a movie is fragmented, default_group_description_index can refer to a sample group description entry of the SampleGroupDescriptionBox with same grouping_type either in the MovieBox or in the TrackFragmentBox as specified in 8.9.4.

+NOTE 2 All the samples of a track can be mapped to all the sample group description entries by setting the all_entries_per_default, static_mapping and static_group_description flags to 1, and, for version >= 2, default_group_description_index to 0.
+In such a case, no SampleToGroupBox with a same grouping_type is needed to map all the sample group description entries to all the samples

 Clause 8.9.4 Representation of group structures in movie fragments

 Update text of clause 8.9.4 as follows: